When Your Dog Has Diabetes – Care For Your Diabetic Dog

 7) Feed many small meals throughout the day.

 I usually suggest that clients feed their dogs a, nutritionally balanced, homemade diet whenever possible.
 But I understand that not all of us have that option or inclination.
 You can find some homemade diet suggestions here.
-Us humans do not usually rely on professional nutritionists to plan our meals, but if you are hesitant about the homemade foods you feed your dog, there are professionals that will review your plan (link1 , link2) You must be cautious when feeding high fiber commercial or homemade diets to diabetic dogs that are underweight or experiencing health problems that affect their ability to metabolize food.
+Us humans do not usually rely on professional nutritionists to plan our meals, but if you are hesitant about the homemade foods you feed your dog, there are veterinary nutritionist associated with veterinary schools who can review your plan.
+You must be cautious when feeding high fiber commercial or homemade diets to diabetic dogs that are underweight or experiencing health problems that affect their ability to metabolize food.
 Determine what the optimal weight for your pet is and weigh it frequently to be sure it is not becoming underweight.
 Pay attention to the luster of its coat, flakiness of its skin and general energy level when on these diets.
 Some dogs do not like the taste or smell of commercial diets marketed for diabetic dogs.
 Try various brands.
 Never give ultimatums or force your dog to eat these diets.
 Try introducing them to the new foods very gradually.
 If they refuse to eat it, and they are currently on a nutritionally balanced, sensible diet, proper insulin administration and exercise will allow you to manage their diabetes problem quite will without it.
-Read other thought on optimal diets for diabetic dogs here.

 Regular Exercise Contributes To Success